AarZoooo/Notes/Python.md

 # UNIT 1

+## Python Syntax

+For syntax you can go to **Python Cheatsheet** [(link)](https://www.pythoncheatsheet.org/cheatsheet/basics), it has every possible python syntax.
+Adding syntax to the notes was a bit irrelevant to me as it can be read anywhere.

 ## Important Data Structures

 ### List
-Mutable, flexible data structure.
+Mutable, **flexible** data structure.
 Data in it can be changed, hence its flexibility.

     [1, 2, 3, 4]

 ### Tuple
-Immutable data structure used to represent fixed data.
+**Immutable** data structure used to represent fixed data.
 Once they are created, the data in a tuple can't be changed.
 A new tuple is needed in that case.

     (2, 4, 6, 8, 10)

 ### Dictionary
-Unordered, Key-Value paired, Mutable data structure.
+Unordered, **Key-Value paired**, Mutable data structure.
 Used to store data based on a key-value pair, and retrieval of value is done using its key.
 Keys are *unique*.

     {
     "John Doe" : 001,